jeroni7100/rouvy-broadcaster/README.md

 # Readme

-Using zwift-memory-monitor to read and broadcast player state records.
+Using rouvy-memory-monitor to read and broadcast player state records.

 ## Use